oscdoctest/Qi-Docs/docs/indexes.rst

 Simple Indexes
 --------------

-When working in .NET, use the QiTypeBuilder together with either the OSIsoft.Qi.QiMemberAttribute or the System.ComponentModel.DataAnnotations.KeyAttribute, to identify the Property that defines the simple Key.
+When working in .NET, use the QiTypeBuilder together with either the ``OSIsoft.Qi.QiMemberAttribute`` or the ``System.ComponentModel.DataAnnotations.KeyAttribute`` to identify the Property that defines the simple Key.
+The ``QiMemberAttribute`` is preferred.
 Using QiTypeBuilder eliminates potential errors that might occur when working with QiTypes manually.

 ::